Committees, Councils, and Volunteer Opportunities

 Herb Garden Volunteers

 Helps maintain the Deborah Webster Greeley Herb Garden, located on the lower church grounds beyond the chapel.
 Through sales of herbs and herbal treats at occasional coffee hours and special fundraisers, and with an annual gift from the Women’s Parish Association, the gardening team provides supplies as needed for the garden.
-The gardeners participate in several work days during the year, and take responsibility for watering and weeding in consultation with Doug Baker, Gardener-in-Chief.
+The volunteers participate in several work days during the year, and take responsibility for watering and weeding in consultation with Doug Baker, Gardener-in-Chief.
 If you are interested in helping out in the herb garden contact Val Holt.
 The garden is available for receptions and photo opportunities.
 These events are scheduled through the church office by Doug Baker.

 Human Resources (Personnel) Committee

 Supports the staff, monitors personnel policies, performance reviews and salary matters, and is available to mediate potential staff conflicts as needed.

 Seeks to strengthen the understanding and voice of Humanism within the First Parish and in the surrounding community.
 We work with, support, and sponsor events with Humanist organizations in the area.

 Ministerial Intern Committee